Headshot photo of Dr. Kina White

 In your opinion, what does it mean to create a culture of health?

-For me, a culture of health is one that is equitable and where all persons, collective individuals, and organizations are respective of differences and similarities.
+For me, a culture of health is one that is equitable and where all persons, all collective individuals and organizations are respective of differences and similarities.
 Without equity, that culture, in my opinion, is not well established or sustained.

 What projects are you excited about?